cea-hpc/modules/doc/source/module.rst

 .. option:: --starts-with, -S

- On :subcmd:`avail` and :subcmd:`list` sub-commands, return modules whose name starts with search query string.
+ On :subcmd:`avail`, :subcmd:`list` and :subcmd:`savelist` sub-commands,
+ return modules or collections whose name starts with search query string.

  .. only:: html